Spinal cord tumours

 Back to top

-The cause of tumours that start in the spinal cord or the membranes (meninges) covering the spinal cord is unknown.
-Research is being carried out into possible causes.
+What causes tumours that start in the spinal cord or the membranes (meninges) covering the spinal cord is not known.
+Research is being done to find possible causes.

 Signs and symptoms of spinal cord tumours